…because there’s nothing sweeter (or more frustrating) that rocking a baby to sleep in your arms

 Lastly, mom (or maybe dad), keep it together and keep going.
 Rocking your kid to sleep won’t always be easy.
 You’re doing the right things – it’s just a long. hard process.

-More sleep articles to help you mom your own way:
+More sleep articles to help you settle your kids to sleep: